CAPT Joe Derie, SAMS, NAMS

 Experience

 • 1996–present: Self-employed maritime/boating safety consultant and marine surveyor.
 Consultant on maritime/boating safety, accidents and damage claims, dredging, aids to navigation, and waterfront facilities.
-Marine surveyor for small craft, yachts, commercial vessels, commercial fishing vessels, cargo and containers.
+Marine surveyor for small craft, yachts, commercial vessels, hull & machinery, cargo and containers.
+Admitted in Federal and state courts as an expert on marine accident investigation and reconstruction, vessel construction, marine engineering and marine safety.

 • 1996–2000: Adjunct instructor, California Maritime Academy, Vallejo, CA. Instructor in seamanship, navigation, watchstanding, water survival, Coast Guard requirements and STCW qualifications, (engineering and deck), marine engineering, electricity, electronics and communications.